-Amy Gahyun Lee | December 31, 2018
+Amy Gahyun Lee

 There are other types of survivors that have gained a second chance at life.
-After Édouard Manet’s death, the artist Edgar Degas (an old friend of Manet’s) collected some of the remnants of Manet’s The Execution of Maximilian depicting the firing squad of Emperor Maximilian I of the Second Mexican Empire, cut into several pieces by his family and sold separately.
+After Édouard Manet’s death, the artist Edgar Degas (an old friend of Manet) collected some of the remnants of Manet’s The Execution of Maximilian (c.
+1867-8) depicting the firing squad of Emperor Maximilian I of the Second Mexican Empire, which were cut into several pieces by his family and sold separately.
 With the exception of the left-hand section (likely cut off by Manet himself) and the pieces that could not be traced, Degas found and glued the four remaining pieces together on a large canvas.
-(The cut off section could perhaps have been a representation of Manet not wanting to have General Mejía next to Maximilian I by portraying Maximilian, abandoned and betrayed by Napoleon’s French emperor, to stand alone and isolated.)The artwork has been on display at the National Gallery in London since 1918, and still delivers to us to this day the piece’s history of destruction and humiliation.
+It could be interpreted that the cut off sections represent Manet's stance on not wanting to have General Mejía next to Maximilian I; by portraying Maximilian, abandoned and betrayed by Napoleon’s French emperor, to stand alone and isolated.
+The artwork has been on display at the National Gallery in London since 1918, and still delivers to this day the history of the painting and the destruction humiliation attached to it.

-Last October in London, British artist Banksy partly shredded his work, Girl with Balloons, during a Sotheby’s contemporary art evening auction, rebirthing the piece to become Love is in the Bin.
-Simultaneously, after the hammer came down on a winning bid of £1.04m ($1.4m), the frame (with a hidden built-in shredder installed by the artist a few years ago to shred the artwork in case it was ever put up for auction) started to shred and destroyed two-thirds of the painting before it came to a halt.
-Thanks to this unexpected malfunction, the upper part of Girl with Balloons has luckily survived and the piece has now become a part of Love is in the Bin, the very first live performance art work created during the auction.
-Maybe it should not have survived as it obviously failed to meet the artist’s original intention, but it is very alive now and has ironically become the artwork of the year, representing Banksy’s perception of the world.
-What does it mean for the artist to destroy the artwork that he or she has created with so much heart?
-If an artist truly believes that the piece should be destroyed, even if the destruction means giving up all of the devotion and time spent on the work, there must be a valid reason between the artist and the work that should not be meddle with by others.
-Banksy quoted Picasso on his Instagram, uploading a video announcing the birth of Love is in the Bin by stating, “The urge to destroy is also a creative urge”.
+October 2017 in London, British artist Banksy partly shredded his work, Girl with Balloon, during a Sotheby’s contemporary art evening auction, rebirthing the piece to become Love is in the Bin (2018).
+When the hammer came down on a winning bid of £1.04m ($1.4m) for the "Girl with Ballon", the frame (with a hidden built-in shredder installed by Banksy a few years ago to destroy it in case it was ever put up for an auction) started to shred two-thirds of the work before it came to a halt.
+Thanks to this unexpected malfunction, the upper part of Girl with Balloon has luckily survived and the rest of hte piece is now a part of Love is in the Bin (2018), also marking the very first live performance art work created during an auction.

+The artwork was not successfully destroyed exactly like the artist intended, but somewhat ironically become the artwork of the year in a body of new work and title, representing Banksy’s perception of the world.
+What does it mean for the artist to destroy the artwork that they have created with all their heart?
+If an artist truly believes that a particular piece should be destroyed, giving up the devotion and time spent on the work, there must be a valid reason and the work that should not be meddle with by others.
+Banksy quoted Pablo Picasso on his Instagram, uploading a video announcing the birth of Love is in the Bin (2018) by stating, “The urge to destroy is also a creative urge”.